steren/simply-img/README.md

 - [x] which image formats it supports
 - [ ] which screen density is used (1x, 2x, etc.)
 - [ ] which size the image will be rendered (if known)
+- [ ] if the client has enabled data saver
 - [ ] if the user is on a slow connection
 - [ ] if dark mode is used
 - [ ] ...